 About El Centro

-El Centro is one of Northeastern Illinois University’s campuses.
+El Centro is one of Northeastern Illinois University’s locations.
 It is a focal point for the Latino community and provides educational opportunities within a culturally comfortable and easily accessible setting.
-Northeastern Illinois University-El Centro offers the general education program of the University to students who are interested in taking classes primarily during the evening hours and/or weekends.
+Northeastern Illinois University El Centro offers the general education program of the University to students who are interested in taking classes primarily during the evening hours and/or weekends.

-In collaboration with community-based organizations, El Centro Campus serves the community through bilingual (English and Spanish) outreach programs in the areas of education, health, housing and technology, in addition to non-credit workshops in English as a Second Language (ESL).
-Northeastern Illinois University-El Centro Campus Community Education Program seeks to improve the lives of Latinos living in the Avondale, Hermosa and Logan Square communities and surrounding neighborhoods.
+In collaboration with community-based organizations, El Centro serves the community through bilingual (English and Spanish) outreach programs in the areas of education, health, housing and technology, in addition to non-credit workshops in English as a Second Language (ESL).
+Northeastern Illinois University El Centro Community Education Program seeks to improve the lives of Latinos living in the Avondale, Hermosa and Logan Square communities and surrounding neighborhoods.

 In keeping with Northeastern’s mission, El Centro provides a quality education at an affordable price.